hoodiecrow/thtcl/README.md

 # Thtcl

 A small Lisp interpreter in Tcl inspired by Peter Norvig's [Lispy](https://norvig.com/lispy.html).
 I've also drawn some inspiration from '[Lisp in Small Pieces](http://books.google.com/books?id=81mFK8pqh5EC&lpg=PP1&dq=scheme%20programming%20book&pg=PP1#v=onepage&q&f=false)' by Christian Queinnec.

 The name Thtcl comes from Lisp + Tcl.
 Pronunciation '_thtickel_'.
-Or whatever.
+Or whatever...

 To use, place the compound source files (__thtcl-level-1.tcl__ and __thtcl-level-2.tcl__) in a directory.
 Start __tkcon__ and navigate to the directory.
 Source either __thtcl-level-1.tcl__ or __thtcl-level-2.tcl__.
 Use the __repl__ command to run a dialog loop with the interpreter.